wp-plugins/ical-events/readme.txt

 * After description (optional): HTML or text to display after each event's description.
 Default: Empty string.
 * Echo (optional): Whether or not to directly display the events.
 Default: `true`.

+If you need more control over the output, use the `get_events` function, which takes the following arguments:
+* URL: The URL of the iCal file.
+* Start time (optional): Only events from this time forward are displayed.
+If not specified, the earliest events are displayed.
+* End time (optional): Only events before this time are displayed.
+* Number of events (optional): The maximum number of events to display.

+The function returns an array of events, as parsed by `import_ical.php`.
+For example usage, refer to the `display_events` function in the plugin.

 = How often is the calendar checked for new events? =

 Once a day.
 You can change this in the `cache_url` function.
 Eventually, this might be an option available from the administration screens.

+= Does the plugin support repeating events? =

+This plugin makes an attempt to support repeating events.
+However, not all recurrence rules are implemented in the parser.
+There may also be bugs in how the plugin interprets the parsed data.

 = Where can I find iCal files? =